Skip to main content

 );

-1. Creating a Unique tbl table with one key column as an auto-increment column:
+1. Creating a unique table with an auto-increment column as the key column.

 CREATE TABLE `demo`.`tbl` (